peter-prentiss/angular_form_intro/README.md

 # angular_form_intro

+## APPLICATION OVERVIEW
+Used Angular and HTML/CSS to create a basic Name/Message form.
+Applying initial concepts from Angular including: ng-app, ng-click, and ng-repeat.

 ## BASE MODE
 [X] Name, message and submit button with Angular

 ## HARD MODE
-[ ] Add delete button and bootstrap
+[X] Add delete button and bootstrap

 ## PRO MODE
-[ ] Add search bar
+[X] Add search bar

+## REFACTOR IDEAS
+[ ] Have "Results" header appear when Search input is selected [ ] Improve layout of appended posts
+[ ] Form verification (no empty submits, etc)

 QUESTIONS
-  * Why was an Object showing up from ng-model connection?
+  * Why was an Object showing up in message box from ng-model connection?

 GOTCHAS